New York EBT Deposit Schedule for 2025

 What to Do if Your EBT Balance Runs Out Early

-Running out of your EBT balance before the end of the month is a stressful and unfortunately common situation.
-The good news is that you are not without support when your food budget is stretched thin.
-Several options are available to help you get groceries on the table before your next benefit deposit arrives.
+It can be stressful when your EBT balance is gone before the month is over.
+This situation is challenging, but you are not without support or resources.
+Several options are available to help you get food on the table before your next benefits arrive.

 Apply for Emergency SNAP Benefits

-If you have less than $100 in cash and resources, and your monthly income is lower than your rent and utilities, you may qualify for expedited benefits.
-This process can provide you with food assistance much faster than a standard application.
+If you have less than $100 in cash and your monthly income is lower than your rent and utilities, you may qualify for emergency SNAP benefits.
+This is a critical option if an emergency occurs long before your expected New York SNAP payment dates.

-To apply, call the DSS OneNumber at 718-557-1399 or start a new application on myBenefits or ACCESS HRA.
-When asked if you “need food today,” answer “Yes” and provide your current cash and bank balances to flag your case for expedited processing.
+• When asked if you “need food today,” answer “Yes” and enter your current cash and bank balances to flag your application for expedited processing.

 Request a Mid-Certification SNAP Budget Change

-Log into your ACCESS HRA account and select “Report a Change,” or call your caseworker to ask for a new budget calculation.
-You will need to upload documents that prove the change, such as:
+• Log into ACCESS HRA and choose “Report a Change,” or call your worker to request a new budget calculation.
+You do not have to wait until recertification.

-• Medical receipts over $35 per month for elderly or disabled household members
+• Upload documents like recent pay stubs, a new lease, or medical receipts over $35 per month for elderly or disabled members.

 Track Your EBT Balance and Earn Cashback with Benny

-Download Benny to take control of your expenses and get more out of your EBT benefits.
+Download Benny to take control of your expenses and make your EBT benefits go further.

 Start saving with Benny today